ScQ-Cloud/pyquafu/docs/source/installation.rst

 Build binary Python wheels (for distribution)
 ---------------------------------------------

-If you plan on compiling MindQuantum on your local machine (or some CI) and would like to distribute the code in binary form to other users, we woul dsuggest you take a look at the ``build.sh`` script.
+If you plan on compiling quafu on your local machine (or some CI) and would like to distribute the code in binary form to other users, we woul dsuggest you take a look at the ``build.sh`` script.

 The build script mentioned above will perform the following operations in order: